minprog/cs50x-1718-1819/problems/hangman/hangman.md

 There are several other places in which the algorithm does not function ideally.
 For example, suppose that after the player guesses a letter, you find that there are two word families, the family `--E-` containing 10,000 words and the family `----` containing 9,000 words.
 Which family should the computer pick?
 If the computer picks the first family, it will end up with more words, but because it revealed a letter the user will have more chances to guess the words that are left.
 On the other hand, if the computer picks the family `----`, the computer will have fewer words left but the human will have fewer guesses as well.
 More generally, picking the largest word family is not necessarily the best way to cause the human to lose.
 Often, picking a smaller family will be better.

 After you implement this assignment, take some time to think over possible improvements to the algorithm.
 You might weight the word families using some metric other than size.
-You might consider having the computer “look ahead” a step or two by considering what actions it might take in the future.
+You might consider having the computer "look ahead" a step or two by considering what actions it might take in the future.

 If you implement something interesting, make sure to document your `partition` method well by describing your changes in detail!